Let’s get you startedSign in or create an account to view your personalized quotes.

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

-While its rates for standard coverage are affordable, Las Vegas is also prone to earthquakes, so you may need to pay extra for an add-on or stand-alone earthquake insurance.
+While its rates for standard coverage are affordable, Las Vegas is also prone to earthquakes, so you may need to pay extra for add-on or stand-alone earthquake insurance.
 Here’s what you need to know about comparing home insurance quotes and finding coverage in Sin City.

 Quick Facts